-State variables vs. control variables (decision variables).
-Closely related to this distinction is that between a predetermined variable and a jump variable.
-The former is a variable whose value is determined historically at any point in time.
+Types of variables Endogenous variable = variable whose value is determined within the particular model considered.
+Exogenous variable = variable whose value the particular model considered takes as given.
+Stock = a variable measured as a quantity at a given point in time.
+Flow.= a variable measured as a quantity per time unit.
+State variable = variable whose value is determined historically at any point in time.
 For example, the stock (quantity) of water in a bathtub at time t is historically determined as the accumulated quantity of water stemming from the previous inflow and outflow.
-But if y_t is a variable which is not tied down by its own past but, on the contrary, can immediately adjust if new conditions or new information emerge, then y_t is a non-predetermined variable, also called a jump variable.
+But if $y_t$ is a variable which is not tied down by its own past but, on the contrary, can immediately adjust if new conditions or new information emerge, then $y_t$ is a jump variable.
 A decision about how much to consume and how much to save - or dissave - in a given month is an example of a jump variable.
-Returning to our bath tub example: in the moment we pull out the waste plug, the outflow of water per time unit will jump from zero to a positive value - it is a jump variable.
-Types of basic model relations Although model relations can take different forms, in macroeconomics they often have the form of equations.
+Returning to our bath tub example: in the moment we pull out the waste plug, the outflow of water per time unit will jump from zero to a positive value and is thus a jump variable.
+A state variable may alternatively be called a predetermined variable.
+And a jump variable may alternatively be called a non-predetermined variable or a control variable.
+Types of model relations Although model relations can take different forms, in macroeconomics they often have the form of equations.
 A taxonomy for macroeconomic model relations is the following: - 1.
 Technology equations describe relations between inputs and output (production functions and similar). - 2.
-Preference equations express preferences, e.g. $U = \sum{t=0}^{T} \frac{u(c_t)}{(1+\rho)^t}$, $\rho > 0$, u' > 0, u'' < 0. - 3.
+Preference equations express preferences, e.g. $U = \sum{t=0}^{T} \frac{u(c_t)}{(1+\rho)^t}$ , $\rho > 0$ , u' > 0, u'' < 0. - 3.
 Budget constraints, whether in the form of an equation or an inequality. - 4.
 Institutional equations refer to relationships required by law (e.g., how the tax levied depends on income) and similar. - 5.
 Behavioral equations describe the behavioral response to the determinants of behavior.
 This includes an agent's optimizing behavior written as a function of its determinants.
 A consumption function is an example.
-Whether first-order conditions in optimization problems should be considered behavioral equations or just separate first-order conditions is a matter of taste. - 6.
-Identity equations are true by definition of the variables involved.
-National income accounting equations are an example. - 7.
-Equilibrium equations define the condition for equilibrium ("state of rest") of some kind, for instance equality of Walrasian demand and Walrasian supply.
-No-arbitrage conditions for the asset markets also belong under the heading equilibrium condition. - © Groth, Lecture notes in macroeconomics, (mimeo) 2015.
+Whether first-order conditions in optimization problems should be considered behavioral equations or just separate first-order conditions is a matter of taste. - © Groth, Lecture notes in macroeconomics, (mimeo) 2016.